Geromics/covcheck/Research/README.md

 rs13050728

-Need to find the haploblocks that they are on (across populations) and find the 23andMe SNPs that are on those haploblocks.
+Need to find the haploblocks that they are on (across populations) and find the 23andMe SNPs that are on those haploblocks...

+OK, lets do it...

+virtualenv mypy

+. mypy/bin/activate

+pip install PyVCF